GluuFederation/docs-gg-prod/3.1.3/source/plugin/api.md

 ]
 ```

-At the runtime it matches the scope expression with token scopes.
-Inner expression execute first.
-It take one by one scope from expression and match with requested scope if it is exist then return true otherwise false.
+In the runtime, it matches the scope expression with token scopes.
+The inner expression is executed first.
+It takes the scopes from the expression one by one and matches them with the requested scope.
+If it exists, 'true' is returned.
+If not, it is 'false'.

-1. Let's assume token with `["clientinfo"]` scope only.
+1. Let's assume a token with the `["clientinfo"]` scope only.
     - `"email"` or `"clientinfo"` = `false` or `true` = `true`
     - `"openid"` and `true` = `false` and `true` = `false`
-    - The result is `false` so request is not allowed
+    - The result is `false`, so the request is not allowed.

-2. Let's assume token with `["openid", "clientinfo"]` scopes.
+2. Let's assume a token with `["openid", "clientinfo"]` scopes.
     - `"email"` or `"clientinfo"` = `false` or `true` = `true`
     - `"openid"` and `true` = `true` and `true` = `true`
-    - The result is `true` so request is allowed
+    - The result is `true`, so the request is allowed.

 ### Protect your API with UMA